signalfx/integrations/consul/README.md

 # ![](./img/integrations_consul.png) Consul

-Metadata associated with the consul plugin for collectd can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-consul">here</a>.
-The relevant code for the plugin can be found <a target="_blank" href="https://github.com/signalfx/collectd-consul">here</a>.
+Metadata associated with this integration can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/consul">here</a>.
+The relevant code for the integration can be found <a target="_blank" href="https://github.com/signalfx/collectd-consul">here</a>.

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)